particle-iot/docs/src/content/hardware/migration-guides/msom-e-series-migration-guide.md

 ### Basic SoM design

-This design is a bit more complicated, and includes the PMIC and Fuel Gauge chips that are present on the E Series:
+This design is a bit more complicated, and includes the PMIC and Fuel Gauge chips that are present on the E-Series:

 ![Whole Board](/assets/images/app-notes/AN001/whole-board.png)